mpmumau/Peabot-Library/README.md

 data from the robot.
 This is useful for building a front-end web application to control the robot (think: mobile app!)

+All POST requests return a response with a JSON body, containing the value boolean `success` indicating the success of the operation.

-Typical RESTful requests made to Peabot are either general GET requests for retrieve information or POST requests with JSON data in the request body to specify command paramters.
+Typical RESTful requests made to Peabot are either general GET requests for retrieving information or POST requests with JSON data in the request body to specify command paramters.
 The format of specific RESTful requests is as follows:

-All POST requests return a response with a JSON body, containing the value boolean `success` indicating the success of the operation.

 ### POST /event/walk